-Safety harnesses and lanyards are amongst the most important pieces of equipment that are used when working at height.
-Keeping these critical pieces of fall protection equipment (FPE) in full working order is not only essential to the safety of workers, but is also a legal requirement.
+Safety harnesses and lanyards are some of the the most important pieces of equipment that you'll use when working at height.
+Keeping these critical pieces of fall protection equipment (FPE) in full working order is not only essential to the safety of workers, but also a legal requirement.

 The following article will aim to explain the laws regarding harness and lanyard use and provide guidance as to how to make sure they continue to be fit for purpose.

 There are no specific legislative requirements that specify the timescales within which FPE should be replaced.
 However, in accordance with the Personal Protective Equipment Regulations 1992, employers are required to always ensure that all height safety equipment, inclusive of safety harnesses, are maintained in a good condition.

 Furthermore, the Work at Height Regulations 2005 specifies that any safety equipment that will deteriorate through use must be inspected at suitable intervals.
 When it becomes evident that a piece of kit is no longer safe for use, it is the responsibility of the employer to ensure that replacement kit is provided.

 If damage is found to have occurred when an equipment inspection takes place, then the piece of equipment in question must be replaced or repaired.
 However, it is often the case that repair is uneconomical and replacement is usually the most viable option.
 If neither of these actions are undertaken, then the use of this equipment becomes illegal.

 Manufacturer's’ Advice on FPE Inspections